 – How automating screw thread checking can save you time and money, and increase accuracy and throughput –

 In a production line handling or producing high-value parts, it is vital that the quality of these parts is verified as part of the process.
-Traditionally, this process is completed by hand: quality control operatives using a hand-held thread checker to verify thread depth, crossed or missing thread, mis-sized thread, damage or swarf.
+Traditionally, screw thread checking is completed by hand: quality control operatives using a hand-held thread checker to verify thread depth, crossed or missing thread, mis-sized thread, damage or swarf.
 Using this manual process is slow, subject to human error and doesn’t give feedback on the accuracy of the thread which can be used by quality control.

 Screw thread checking can be automated using a SMAC linear/rotary actuator to precisely measure position, angle and distance.
 This data is monitored by the controller and compared to pass/fail parameters to identify and reject faulty parts.
 It can also be interpreted and fed back to a database for a complete Quality Control history.
 The identification of faulty parts can be used in an automatic rejection process in the production line.